stylate/paxos/README.md

 ### Setup

 The dependencies used in this application are: express, crypto (built-in Node), body-parser, jest, and cors.
 In the docker image, these dependencies should already have been installed.
-We should have docker and docker-compose installed as well!
+We should have docker, docker-machine, and docker-compose installed as well!

 #### Local